-Measures Implementation Begins 12 μg/m3 Annual PM2.5 Standard (2012) Fleet Rules - Public Agencies and Utilities Public Agency and Utility Regulation ongoing MSM Truck and Bus ongoing MSM Advanced Clean Fleets (ACF) Regulation (2022 State SIP Strategy measure, adopted April 2023) 2024 MSM

-The Public Agency and Utility Regulation requires PM emission limits comparable to the 2007 MY standard of 0.01 g/bhp-hr for engine MY 1960 or newer.
-Some public and utility fleets are also subject to requirements of Truck and Bus, and must have MY 2010 or newer engines as of January 1, 2023.
-The ADF regulation accelerates ZEV adoption among all state and local government and utility fleets, starting with a 50% purchase requirement in 2024, with increasingly stringent requirements phased-in over subsequent years.
-Fleet requirements need years of lead time to be implemented for reasons of technological and economic feasibility.
-As purchasing requirements and fleet turnover cannot happen immediately, it would be infeasible to accelerate the implementation schedule for new purchasing requirements.
-California's fleet requirements for public and utility fleets are technology-forcing and are the most stringent in the nation, as they will require zero-emission trucks and engines; further increases in stringency are not feasible.

-Fleet Rules - Transit Agencies

-Fleet Rule for Transit Agencies ongoing MSM Innovative Clean Transit 2023 MSM

-The Transit Fleet Rule requires PM and NOx emission reductions from urban buses and transit fleet vehicles, and required future zero-emission bus purchases.
-Adopted in 2018, the Innovative Clean Transit (ICT) Regulation requires all public transit agencies to gradually transition to a 100 percent zero-emission bus (ZEB) fleet.
-Beginning in 2029, 100% of new purchases by transit agencies must be ZEBs, with a goal for full transition by 2040.
-Fleet requirements need years of lead time to be implemented for reasons of technological and economic feasibility.
-As purchasing requirements and fleet turnover cannot happen immediately, it would be infeasible to accelerate the implementation schedule for new purchasing requirements.
-California's fleet requirements for transit agencies are technology-forcing and are the most stringent in the nation, as they will require zero-emission trucks and engines; further increases in stringency are not feasible.
+Measures Implementation Begins 12 μg/m3 Annual PM2.5 Standard (2012) Fleet Rules - Public Agencies and Utilities Public Agency and Utility Regulation ongoing MSM Truck and Bus ongoing MSM Advanced Clean Fleets (ACF) Regulation (2022 State SIP Strategy measure, adopted April 2023) 2024 MSM The Public Agency and Utility Regulation requires PM emission limits comparable to the 2007 MY s fleets are also subject to requirements of Truck and Bus, and must have MY 2010 or newer engines all state and local government and utility fleets, starting with a 50% purchase requirement in 2024, w requirements need years of lead time to be implemented for reasons of technological and economic immediately, it would be infeasible to accelerate the implementation schedule for new purchasing re technology-forcing and are the most stringent in the nation, as they will require zero-emission trucks s as of January 1, 2023.
+The ADF regulatio with increasingly stringent requirements pha c feasibility.
+As purchasing requirements an equirements.
+California's fleet requirements n accelerates ZEV adoption among ased-in over subsequent years.
+Fleet d fleet turnover cannot happen for public and utility fleets are Fleet Rules - Transit Agencies Fleet Rule for Transit Agencies ongoing MSM nnovative Clean Transit 2023 MSM and economic feasibility.
+As purchasing requirements and fleet turnover cannot happen immediately purchasing requirements.
+California's fleet requirements for transit agencies are technology-forcing trucks and engines; further increases in stringency are not feasible.
+Fleet Rules - Airport Shuttle Buses Truck and Bus ongoing MSM Zero-Emission Airport Shuttle Buses 2027 MSM The Truck and Bus Regulation requires airport shuttle buses to use MY 2010 or equivalent engines shuttle operators to transition to 100 percent zero-emission vehicle (ZEV) technologies.
+Airport shut and complete the transition to ZEVs by the end of 2035.
+Fleet requirements need years of lead time burchasing requirements and fleet turnover cannot happen immediately, it would be infeasible to ac California's fleet requirements for airport shuttle buses are technology-forcing and are the most strir ttle operators must begin adding zero-emiss to be implemented for reasons of technolo ccelerate the implementation schedule for n sion shuttles to their fleets in 2027, gical and economic feasibility.
+As ew purchasing requirements. ncreases in stringency are not feasible.
+School Buses - In-Use Control Programs NON School Buses - In-Use Control Programs Truck and Bus ongoing MSM School Buses - In-Use Control Programs ruck and Bus School Bus Idling ATCM ongoing MSM School Buses - In-Use Control Programs Truck and Bus School Bus Idling ATCM Jeavy-Duty Omnibus Regulation ongoing 2024 MSM MSM ncreases in stringency are not feasible.
+School Buses - In-Use Control Programs Truck and Bus School Bus Idling ATCM Heavy-Duty Omnibus Regulation School Bus Incentive Program The Truck and Bus regulation applies to school buses > 14,000 lbs., GVWR, and requires the use of ongoing 2024 ongoing MSM MSM MSM

-Fleet Rules - Airport Shuttle Buses

-School Bus Incentive Program

-Truck and Bus ongoing MSM Zero-Emission Airport Shuttle Buses 2027 MSM

-The Truck and Bus Regulation requires airport shuttle buses to use MY 2010 or equivalent engines by 2023.
-The Zero-Emission Airport Shuttle Bus Regulation requires airport shuttle operators to transition to 100 percent zero-emission vehicle (ZEV) technologies.
-Airport shuttle operators must begin adding zero-emission shuttles to their fleets in 2027, and complete the transition to ZEVs by the end of 2035.
-Fleet requirements need years of lead time to be implemented for reasons of technological and economic feasibility.
-As purchasing requirements and fleet turnover cannot happen immediately, it would be infeasible to accelerate the implementation schedule for new purchasing requirements.
-California's fleet requirements for airport shuttle buses are technology-forcing and are the most stringent in the nation, as they will require zero-emission trucks and engines; further increases in stringency are not feasible.

-School Buses - In-Use Control ProgramsTruck and BusongoingMSMSchool Bus Idling ATCMongoingMSMHeavy-Duty Omnibus Regulation2024MSM

-The Truck and Bus regulation applies to school buses > 14,000 lbs., GVWR, and requires the use of diesel particulate filters.
-The School Bus Idling Airborne Toxic Control Measure (School Bus ATCM) further limits bus and commercial motor vehicle idling near schools or at school bus destinations to only when necessary for safety or operational concerns.
-Under the Omnibus Regulation, idling limits for diesel heavy-duty vehicles will be reduced from 30 g/hr currently to 10 g/hr in MY 2024 and to 5 g/hr in MY 2027.
-CARB also uses incentive funds as a key component of the strategy to reduce emissions from the school bus fleet.
-Over the past two decades, CARB's School Bus Incentive Program has invested over \$1.2 billion to date to clean up old, higher-polluting school buses, which has supported about 1,800 zero emission school buses.
-California's requirements for in-use control programs for school buses are among the most stringent in the nation; it would be infeasible to accelerate the implementation schedule, or require further increases in stringency.